Ferris-geek/ferris-geek.github.io/_pages/about.md

 # 🔥 News

-- 2025.05, one paper us accepted by Pattern Recognition!
+- 2025.05, one paper is accepted by Pattern Recognition!
 - 2023.04, one paper is accepted by IJCV!

 # 📝 Publications